clinicalml/ml_mmrf/README.md

 ## Overview
 The MMRF CoMMpass registry contains longitudinal data for over 1000 newly diagnosed multiple myeloma patients.
 Researchers track these patients from initial diagnosis through their course of treatment over a minimum of 5 years, capturing patient lab values, treatments, and complications.
 In addition to these data, there is a rich store of biological and demographic data of each patient at baseline, including RNA-seq, cytogenetics, and survey (e.g. Quality of Life) data.

-ML-MMRF is a repository built to process the MMRF CoMMpass Dataset and allows researchers to use this data for machine learning.
-We begin by parsing the raw MMRF files into tensors (stored in numpy matrices), clean and normalize the tensors, and provide a notebook for validation of the procedure.
+ML-MMRF is a repository built to process the MMRF CoMMpass Dataset and allows researchers to use these data for machine learning.
+We first parse the raw MMRF files into tensors (stored in numpy matrices), then clean and normalize the tensors, and finally provide a notebook for validation of the procedure.

 ## Data Access
 Access to the MMRF CoMMpass data is through the [MMRF gateway](https://research.themmrf.org/).
 You must first register using your institutional email to receive acess.